civol/HDLRuby/README.md

 __What's new__

+For HDLRuby version 3.3.0:

+ * Remade the description of software components using the Progam objects.
+   Now the Code objects are deprecated.

+ * Add HW-SW co-simulation capability for Ruby and compiled C-compatible software programs.

+ * Updated the documentation and tutorial accordingly and fixed several typos.

 For HDLRuby version 3.2.0:

  * Added component for declaring BRAM and BRAM-based stacks.
-   The goal is to efficiently allocate memories inside FPGAs.
+   The goal is to allocate memories inside FPGAs efficiently.

  * Inner code overhaul for preparing version 4.0.0